flavienbwk/npm-offline-registry-docker/README.md

 ### Pushing your dependencies to your local registry (offline :electric_plug:)

-This script will look into the `/packages` directory for `.tgz` package files downloaded from the _downloader_ script or from the archives you've added.
+This script will look into the `/packages` directory for `.tar` package files downloaded from the _downloader_ script or from the archives you've added.

 Just run :